pavelmics/YiiTactician/README.md

     }
 }
 ```
 Then, define a handler class under one of your handlers path (see configuration section of this readme).
-The name of handler class must be the same as the name of command class suffixed with "Handler". Аor example for class `TestCommand` we need to define `TestCommandHandler` class:
+The name of handler class must be the same as the name of command class suffixed with "Handler".
+For example for class `TestCommand` we need to define `TestCommandHandler` class:

 ```
 class TestCommandHandler
 {
 	public function handle(TestCommand $command)
     {
-    	// do command staff hire!
+    	// do command stuff hire!
         // we can use $command->someParam and $this->someOtherParam
     }
 }
 ```
-And now we can use this command in controllers (or wherever you want):
+Now we can use this command in controllers (or wherever you want):
 ```
 ...
 public function actionCreateSomething()